Healthy Recipes Blog

 Sweet and Sour Meatballs

-Quickly bake them in the oven, then coat them in the rich sauce.
-They're perfect as an appetizer but also work as a filling entree.
+These sweet and sour meatballs are exquisite and easy to make.
+Deliciously glazed, they are irresistible!
+Quickly bake them in the oven, then coat them in a rich glaze.
+They're perfect as an appetizer or an entree.

 Ingredients